 Baja Square in the early morning when it is peaceful and with less cars around.

-The town is on a river, a tributary of the Danube which is joins to just out of town creating islands, where we walked and came across a horse and carriage competition.
-Traditional skills and the remnants of costume with carts having to go around a course like event riding without hitting a cone.
+The town of Baja is on a river, a tributary of the Danube which is joins to just out of town creating islands, where we walked and came across a horse and carriage competition.
+Traditional skills are evident and the remnants of costume.
+Carts have to go around a course like event riding without hitting a cone.

 On Sunday night I headed back to Budapest again for the night and flew out to Bologna the next day.
 Coming up — Italy.